 Worcester, Breede River Valley

-Once you've booked your Worcester accommodation explore our pages for info on attractions and what to do in Worcester.
+Once you've booked your accommodation in Worcester, explore our pages for info on attractions and what to do in Worcester.

 Worcester lies on the main route to and from Cape Town, Johannesburg and Port Elizabeth.
 With its wide range of service and commercial facilities, Worcester has become the business and shopping centre for the entire valley and surrounding towns.